pacifics/PassDao/README.md

 =

 ## Overview
-PASS DAO is an open source Decentralized Application used to put together a transparent organization where governance and decision making system are immutably programmed in the Blockchain.
+Open source Decentralized Application used to put together a transparent organization where governance and decision making system are immutably programmed in the Blockchain.
 The source includes six separated smart contracts.

 =